8 of the Best Spots to Go Fishing Near GatlinburgMay 10, 2021

 1. The Horseshoe at Cades Cove

-The Horseshoe is a fishing area in Cades Cove near Upper Abrams Creek that’s well-known for rainbow trout.
+The Horseshoe is a good spot to go fishing near Gatlinburg in Cades Cove near Upper Abrams Creek that’s well-known for rainbow trout.
 Avid anglers will quickly see that staying dry isn’t an option, but once they hook into an 8-to-12 inch rainbow trout, all worries disappear.
 Accessibility isn’t a snap, since there aren’t any established nearby trails, but with perseverance and some good waders, the reward is well worth the effort.

 2. English Mountain Trout Farm and Grill